Personal trainer websites that grow with you.

 How you display this pricing on your personal trainer website will depend on your current business systems so here are some examples.
 The first is a fitness website we set up for a trainer who sells packages.

 For our client, Ballplayer Academy, we had a slightly different approach.
-Athletes needed a set number of weeks to accomplish a goal so the packages were designed to reflect that.
+Athletes needed a set number of weeks to accomplish a goal so the personal trainer rate was designed to reflect that.
 With each package being a minimum of four weeks but with different levels of support.

 Listing Online Personal Training Prices